 The inspiration for my work is deeply rooted in the natural world around me.

-The landscapes of Northern California are rich with ever-changing color and shifting light.
-Winter colors change from gold and neutrals to the vivid green that come with the rainy season.
-Deep shadows of late summer hint at the cooler weather and short days of autumn.
+Landscapesare rich with ever-changing color and shifting light.
+Winter colors change from gold and neutrals to the vivid greens that come with the rainy season.
+Deep shadows of late summer hint at the cooler weather and the shorter days of autumn.

 I paint landscapes in oil, gouache, and acrylic on paper, wood panel and canvas.
 When I am inspired by what I see, I will take several photos, draw and experiment with the color palette.
 From there I progress to a composition through drawing and underpainting.

 My painting includes a process of layering color to achieve the depth of color, light, shadow, and textures found in nature.
-I often go back to the same subject and create new paintings that reflect the change of seasons.
+I often go back to the same subject and create new paintings that reflect the changes of the season.

 I painted my first oil painting when I was eleven.
 A Christmas gift that year of oil paints was put to good use.
 As I loved to draw and paint, I did not hesitate to tackle painting a snowy landscape.
 My parents kept that painting for years on a bookcase shelf.